lai3d/lai3d/README.md

 ### Hi there 👋

-I am focusing on DevOps now, talking about Kubernetes, istio, Prometheus, Grafana, Linux, all kinds of cloud, especially AWS, etc.
+I am focusing on DevOps now, talking about Kubernetes, istio, Prometheus, Grafana, Linux, all kinds of cloud, especially AWS.